Debra M. Jacobs

 To contact Nancy: email@example.com

-Carol Lipp has always enjoyed working with all the small details which when added together can form a wonderful program or a celebration event, or maybe result in a newly created quilt.
-This love of detail serves her well in her position as initiative support for the initiatives at The Patterson Foundation.
+Carol Lipp has always enjoyed working with all the small details which, when added together can form a meaningful program or a celebration event, or maybe result in a newly created quilt.
+This love of detail serves her well in her position as initiative support for all of the initiatives at The Patterson Foundation.

 After attending International Business College, Carol began her career in the newspaper industry in 1970.
 Since then she has shared her talents with an ABC-affiliated television station, a national RV magazine publisher, the Imprinted Sportswear Shows, the Bradenton Herald, Sysco West Coast Florida, and MSA Marketing.
 Carol brought this 40-year experience with her to The Patterson Foundation in August 2010.

 Carol is an active member of First Church of God in Bradenton and especially enjoys working with their Prayer Quilt Ministry.
 She is the past president of the Manatee Patchworkers, a local quilt guild.
 She has coordinated their biennial quilt show, has taught quilting in local quilt shops, and continues to teach fellow guild members in classes and retreats.